ROCm/rocSHMEM/docs/install.rst

     Other AMD GPUs might function with unknown limitations.
 For the complete list of supported hardware, see `ROCm System Requirements <https://rocm.docs.amd.com/projects/install-on-linux-internal/en/latest/reference/system-requirements.html>`_.

 * The RO backend requires ROCm-aware Open MPI and UCX.
 When using the IPC or GDA backends, MPI is optional.
-  For more information on installing ROCm-aware Open MPI and UCX please see :ref:`install-dependencies`.
+  For more information about installing ROCm-aware Open MPI and UCX, see :ref:`install-dependencies`.

 * Inter-node communication requires AMD Pollara IONIC, Broadcom Thor 2, or CX7 Infiniband NICs.